 Here’s how to contact each of the three credit bureaus to set up or remove a credit freeze:

 - Equifax.
 You can set up a credit freeze online at Equifax or call Equifax’s automated line at 1-800-685-1111.
 Alternatively, you can mail in Equifax’s Security Freeze Request Form and some documents to prove your identity.
 Later, you can use the same method to lift your credit freeze either temporarily or permanently.
 You’ll need the 10-digit PIN you got from Equifax to lift your credit freeze by phone or mail, but you can remove a freeze online without the PIN.

 - Experian.
 To place a credit freeze, visit the Experian Freeze Center online or call 1-888-397-3742.
 You can also submit your request by mail to Experian Security Freeze, P.O.
 Box 9554, Allen, TX 75013.
 The Experian site has instructions on what to include in your letter.
 You can “thaw” your credit report either online or over the phone using the PIN you received when you set up the freeze.

 - TransUnion.
-To set up a credit freeze with TransUnion, you can use the website or the myTransUnion mobile app, available for free through iTunes and Google Play.
+To set up a credit freeze with TransUnion, you can use the website or the myTransUnion mobile app, available for free through iTunes.
 Later, you can log into your account online or in the app to lift the freeze temporarily or permanently.
 TransUnion does not allow you to place a credit freeze by phone, but you can lift one by calling 1-888-909-8872.
 You’ll need your PIN to make changes to your credit freeze by phone, but not through the website or mobile app.